 Del Campo is one of six students from medicals schools across the country who were accepted into the competitive program, which aims to foster diversity and interest in clinical and translational research.

-Mentorship and networking are hallmarks of VRIP, which is part of the pipeline efforts in Harvard Catalyst’s Diversity Inclusion, led by Joan Reede, HMS dean for diversity and community partnership.
+Mentorship and networking are hallmarks of VRIP, which is part of the pipeline efforts in Harvard Catalyst’s Diversity Inclusionprogram, led by Joan Reede, HMS dean for diversity and community partnership.

 Del Campo said she has been drawn to science since high school, when she realized how many unanswered questions there were in the world.
 She has since had several research experiences.